Blacksocks/se302/TP_STM32/README.md

 To handle this issue, I used a timer to perform button handler after a brief delay.
 My system has a delay of 5ms between button event and button handling function.

+Then, I added a layout to handle three type of button events:
+* Button Pressed
+* Button Released
+* Button Clicked

+Finally, I handled each of these events to make a LED intensity controller.
+Clicking the button set intensity at 1% or 100% (almost alternate)
+Pressing the button makes the intensity slowly increasing until maximum, then decreasing, ...

 ## TCP / IP

 To have IP address of our domain: